Pomax/are-we-flying/docs/index.md

 }
 ```

-We use this because we don't want to do any map work until Leaflet's been loaded in, and as an external third party library, we have no idea when that might be.
-With that, we can update our `plane.js`:
+We use this because we don't want to do any map work until Leaflet's been loaded in, and as an external third party library, we have no idea when that might be, and the HTML stack does not have anything simple built in to check whether non-import scripts have finished loading.
+So this will have to do.

+With that, though, we can update our `plane.js` to load our map code:

 ```javascript
 import { map: defaultMap } from "./maps.js"